armbian/documentation/docs/build-framework/switches/image-contents.md

 `string` · default: `pool.ntp.org`

-NTP server used by ntpdate during host prep.
+NTP server used to synchronise the clock on the **build host** during preparation (via `ntpdate`); it does not change the time source in the finished image.
+Point it at an internal server when the default `pool.ntp.org` is unreachable on your network.

 #### CONSOLE_AUTOLOGIN